A cure for Hepatitis C

 Book An Appointment NOW

-What is the treatment medication?
+What are the treatment medications?

-Since 2014, the following DAAs and fixed dose combinations have been approved – and more are in development.
+Since 2014, the following DAAs and fixed-dose combinations have been approved – and more are in development.

 • daclatasvir 30, 60, and 90 mg (Daklinza)